-The significance of the changes in phenology for breeding performance is poorly understood but has stimulated a large number of scientific studies, including several ongoing projects at BTO.
-Earlier average laying may be beneficial for birds because earlier fledging is often related to improved survival to the following year - thus earlynesting parents have an increased chance of having their offspring recruited into the next generation (Visser et al. 1998).
-However, the timing of leaf emergence and the speed of caterpillar development is also changing under increased temperatures (Buse et al. 1999, Visser & Holleman 2001) and the results of several recent studies have suggested that some birds may be unable to advance their breeding sufficiently to match phenological changes in their food supply, such that later-nesting birds are suffering poorer productivity.
-Both et al. (2006) demonstrated that mismatches between periods of food availability and chick demand can affect abundance in Dutch Pied Flycatcher populations, with those demonstrating the largest mismatches between arrival in spring and peak caterpillar abundance exhibiting the greatest declines.
-As a consequence of climate change there may be an increasing mismatch between predator activities and the availability of their food supplies at different trophic levels within ecosystems (Both et al. 2009).
-Recent studies in the Netherlands have suggested that the magnitude of disjunction may be mediated by habitat type, with species in more seasonal habitats at greatest risk of negative impacts on productivity (Both et al. 2010).
-However, while Reed et al. 2012, 2013, 2015).
+The population-level consequences of phenological change are the subject of many current scientific studies, including several ongoing projects at BTO.
+Advanced laying is typically beneficial as early-nesting parents have an increased chance of recruiting offspring into the next generation (Visser et al. 1998).
+Climate-induced advances in phenology have been observed across a wide range of taxa and are occurring most rapidly at lower trophic levels, that the annual cycles of predators are increasingly mis-timed with those of their prey (Thackeray et al. 2016).
+A frequently used model system is that of woodland passerines, where the timing of leaf emergence is advanced and the speed of caterpillar development is increased at higher temperatures (Buse et al. 1999, Visser & Holleman 2001), resulting in a food peak advancement that nesting birds are unable to match and a subsequent reduction in breeding success (though see Phillimore et al. 2016).

+Both et al. (2006) demonstrated that mismatches between periods of food availability and chick demand can affect abundance in Dutcline Flycatcher populations, with those exhibiting the largest disjunction between arrival in spring and peak caterpillar abundance experiencing the greatest declines. another study by Both and gis colleagues, also in the Netherlands, suggested that the magnitude of disjunction may be mediated by habitat type, with species in more seasonal habitats at greatest risk of negative impacts on productivity (Both et al. 2010).
+However, while Dutch Reed et al. 2012, 2013, 2015).
 Whether such compensation will persist as the climate warms further remains to be seen and the population-level significance of trophic mismatches remains an active research area with potentially important policy implications for conservation.

-Only seven species exhibit significant trends towards later laying, of which six produce multiple broods per season.
-A recent collaboration between BTO and Aberdeen University, using NRS data, identified an increase in the frequency of repeat brooding in Cornulier et al. 2009) which, as mean laying dates are calculated across all broods, would result in the observed shift.
+Only five species exhibit significant trends towards later laying, of which four (Cornulier et al. 2009) which, as mean laying dates are calculated across all broods, would result in the observed shift.
 Increased production of repeat broods could be stimulated by climatic amelioration, with later nests being more productive in warmer conditions, or by movement of birds away from farmland and into habitats where they are released from constraints on multiple brooding.
-Previous research into multiple brooding in Chamberlain & Siriwardena 2000), but this species may also increasingly have moved to alternative habitats.
 A recent study using data from North America and Europe identified a positive temporal trend in the length of the breeding season of multi-brooded, but not single-brooded, bird species, consistent with the hypothesis that climate change is extending the window of opportunity for nesting for species less reliant on peaks in seasonal resources (Dunn & Møller 2014).